Walsh-Quigley/BaseEditingQuantificationsOfCRISPRESSOOutputs/README.md

 Guide Sequence Variable: XXXXXXXXXXXXXXXXXXXX
 Intended Edit/Correction Position: X
 Intended Edit/Correction Index (Position -1): X
-Guide Orientation: F
+Guide Orientation: X
 Permissible Edit Indicies (Position -1): []
-The base at the intended edit index, 8, is an 'X' Guide is in the XXXXXXX orientation the corrected guide sequence with intended edit: XXXXXXXXXXXXXXXXXXXX Found alleles table input file: Alleles_frequency_table_around_sgRNA_XXXXXXXXXXXXXXXXXXXX.txt New file generated: ../AQLenientCorrection.csv the lenient correction percentage is: 0
+The base at the intended edit index, 8, is an 'X' Guide is in the XXXXXXX orientation the corrected guide sequence with intended edit: XXXXXXXXXXXXXXXXXXXX Found alleles table input file: Alleles_frequency_table_around_sgRNA_XXXXXXXXXXXXXXXXXXXX.txt New file generated: ../AQLenientCorrection.csv the lenient correction percentage is: X
-Found alleles table input file: Alleles_frequency_table_around_sgRNA_XXXXXXXXXXXXXXXXXXXX.txt New file generated: ../AQStrictCorrection.csv the strict correction percentage is: 0
+Found alleles table input file: Alleles_frequency_table_around_sgRNA_XXXXXXXXXXXXXXXXXXXX.txt New file generated: ../AQStrictCorrection.csv the strict correction percentage is: X
-The number of reads that align is: 22
+The number of reads that align is: XX
-The total number of reads: 34
+The total number of reads: XX
-the independent quant sum is: 9.090909090909092 Current Working Directory: /DATA/LastDirectoryContaingFastQfile Lenient correction percentage for FastQFileName: 0 (base) root@1234abcdef:/DATA#
+the independent quant sum is: X.XXXXXXXXXXXXX
+Current Working Directory: /DATA/LastDirectoryContaingFastQfile Lenient correction percentage for FastQFileName: X (base) root@1234abcdef:/DATA#
 ```
 Data returned will be populated with usable information in place of temporary XXXXXXXX.